top of page

 DrObasi_edited.jpg

-Dr. Ezemenari M. Obasi is a Professor in the Department of Psychological, Health, and Learning Sciences at the University of Houston.
-His research program focuses on addictions, health disparities that disproportionately affect the African American community, stress physiology, and cultural predictors of health behaviors and cancer prevention.
-He is the founder and director of the HEALTH Research Institute.
-Additionally, he is the Principal Investigator of UH’s NIMHD-supported RCMI, the HEALTH Center for Addictions Research and Cancer Prevention, and also serves as the Associate Dean for Research in the College of Education.
+Dr. Ezemenari M. Obasi is Vice President for Research and Professor of Family Medicine and Public Health Sciences at Wayne State University.
+His research focuses on addictions, health disparities that disproportionately affect the African American community, stress physiology, cultural predictors of health behaviors, and cancer prevention.
+Dr. Obasi founded the University of Houston (UH) HEALTH Research Institute in 2016 and served as the Principal Investigator of UH’s NIMHD HEALTH Center for Addictions Research and Cancer Prevention (HEALTH-RCMI).
 Dr. Obasi has a history of sustained team science funding from the National Institutes of Health (e.g., R01, R03, R13, R21, P30, U54), the Cancer Prevention and Research Institute of Texas, and UnitedHealth Foundation where he’s served as the primary or co-investigator.

 SUPPORTING